Ketamine Therapy for Anxiety

 Treatment

 Settle into a cozy reclining chair in a private room.
 You’ll receive an eye mask, noise-canceling headphones, and music options.
-Each treatment last 40-50 minutes, and our attentive medical team will be by your side.
+Each treatment lasts 40-50 minutes, and our attentive medical team will be by your side.

 Rapid Relief for Anxiety